jasonogayon/autochecks-js-cocedept/README.md

 6. After that, we can try to run our tests again and see if they proceed.
 Run `yarn run test:local` or `make ui` again.

-7. The tests does not run because in order to run CodeceptJS tests locally, we have to first boot up Selenium Webdriver via Selenium Standalone.
-So let's open up a new terminal window.
+7. The tests does not run because in order to run CodeceptJS tests locally, we have to first install Selenium-Standalone server and drivers locally on our project.
+Install by running `npx selenium-standalone install`.

-8. And start our Selenium Webdriver by running `selenium-standalone start` or `make s`.

-9. Once Selenium is running, we can now go back to our other terminal window and run the tests again.
-They should run without a hitch this time.
+8. Once those are installed, we can now run the tests again, without a hitch this time.

 ---